-The client management system's ability to share data ensures that youths in- custody, and atrisk have the best chance at rehabilitation in the community.
-The system tracks all assessments to ensure youth are receiving adequate supervision based on their needs, and actions that have been completed to assist the youth on their journey including program referrals, completions, education, and case plan completions.
+The client management system's ability to gather and share data ensures that youths incustody, and at-promise have the best chance at rehabilitation in the community.
+The system will track all assessments to ensure youth are receiving adequate supervision based on their needs, and actions that have been completed to assist the youth on their journey including program referrals, completions, education, and case plan completions.
 RCP has a research unit which regularly reports statistics for youths, including a quarterly Juvenile Synopsis Report which reviews overall incoming and outgoing youth.
-The department has contracted with a third-party vendor, WestEd, to evaluate specific program data and outcomes as well.
-Further, the department also has access to the state's Client Management System/Child Welfare Services (CMS/CWS) database to assist in the case management of Riverside County youth in the Child Welfare System.